Learn where Tori Rose stands on the issues. (These responses are from the Maryland Voter’s Guide and came directly from our candidate.)

 Housing: What strategies do you propose to remove or rehabilitate vacant buildings and provide affordable housing?

-Tori Rose: I propose we use the R.I.S.E. initiative to remedy the overwhelming number of vacant houses and to provide adorable housing options.
+Tori Rose: I propose we use the R.I.S.E. initiative to remedy the overwhelming number of vacant houses and to provide affordable housing options.
 Restoring communities has to be a critical concern.
 My focus is on investment and sustaining vacant properties by securing the roofs and stopping additional water damage.
 Securing the properties would allow us to salvage them and not tear them down.